 Leaving a gift to the College is easy.
 You simply include the details of your gift and any specific instructions in your will.
-Your gift may include a sum of money, shares, a life insurance policy, buildings, land or other property.
+Your gift may include a percentage of your estate, a sum of money, shares, a life insurance policy, buildings, land or other property.
 Depending on what you would like to achieve, there are a variety of options and we are happy to help provide more information on these.

 A brief overview of the most common types of legacy gift with which you can support the College, as well as some suggested wording to discuss with your solicitor, can be found below.

-If you already have a will, but are contemplating a bequest to Somerville, the addition of a codicil should be brought up with your solicitor.
+If you already have a will, but are contemplating a bequest to Somerville, the addition of a codicil should be discussed with your solicitor.

 The Meaning of Giving

 Ruth Thompson (1971, Modern History)